Pawventures

 Canada is the ideal first international trip for dog owners.
 The entry requirements are minimal, the border crossing is easy (especially if driving), and the destinations are world-class.
 Whether you want urban exploration in Vancouver, mountain adventure in the Rockies, or coastal charm in the Maritimes, Canada delivers.

 Banjo has logged thousands of kilometers of Canadian travel, and some of our best memories together have been made north of the border.
 The trail around Lake Minnewanka in Banff.
 The off-leash beach at Spanish Banks in Vancouver.
 The terrace cafes of Old Montreal on a summer evening.
+For border crossings by car, a Kurgo Tru-Fit crash-tested harness meets Canadian vehicle restraint requirements.
+Pack an Adventure Medical Me & My Dog First Aid Kit for backcountry hiking and a Bonza Collapsible Bowl for the trail.
 Canada with a dog is simply a joy.

 Get the best Pawventures tips in your inbox